CSCfi/csc-user-guide/docs/computing/running/fireworks.md

 metadata: {}
 ```

 This toy workflow demonstrates the usage of the built-in `ScriptTask` FireTask to execute an [MPI parallelized `hello_mpi.x` program](https://a3s.fi/hello_mpi.x/hello_mpi.x) through the shell.
 After this, the output is moved to the user's home directory using a `FileTransferTask`.
-For illustrative purposes, the Workflow is composed of two identical Fireworks with these two FireTasks.
-A dependence is defined using the `links` keyword so that the second Firework is launched only after the first one has completed.
-For a more in depth description on how to design FireWorks workflows, see the official FireWorks documentation.
+To illustrate dependencies, the workflow is composed of two identical Fireworks of which the second is launched only after the first one has completed.
+This connection is enforced using the `links` section.
+See the official FireWorks documentation for a more in depth description on [how to design FireWorks workflows](https://materialsproject.github.io/fireworks/workflow_tutorial.html).

-The steps to execute this example workflow through the batch queue system consist of resetting the LaunchPad, adding the workflow YAML file and, finally, launching the workflow.
+The steps to execute this example workflow through the batch queue system consist of resetting the LaunchPad, adding the workflow YAML file to the database and, finally, launching the workflow.

 ```bash
 $ lpad reset